1233thearch/wikiprojects/Javascripts/Chinese Wikipedia/README.md

-` Chinese Wikipedia User Javascript Storage`
+#` Chinese Wikipedia User Javascript Storage`
-# The Javascripts are used for non-commercial purpose
+# The Javascripts are used for non-commercial purpose mainly.
-## Please note that the JAVASCRIPTS HERE USED SHALL NOT BE IN USE OF ANY COMMERCIAL PURPOSE, or else the Warranty will VOID.
+###### For transition to commercial purpose, please contact the author directly through Email.